cashubtc/nuts/bonded-pol-scripts.md

 new.challenge_type = LEAF_OMISSION_OR_MISMATCH
 new.challenge_hash = challenge_hash
 new.challenger_xonly_pubkey = witness.challenger_xonly_pubkey
+new.challenge_origin = PENDING

 VERIFY_SUCCESSOR(old, new, OPEN_CHALLENGE_TRANSITION)
 ```

 The challenger key MUST be exactly 32 bytes.
-If challenge bonds are enabled, their script is a separate input contract and is not checked by the PoL bond leaf.
+The challenge bond is a separate input contract, but the PoL bond leaf verifies its value, outpoint binding, challenger destination, and refutation destination atomically.

 ### 7.4 `L3 refute_leaf_challenge`